gianLuigiL/capitalize-words-pipe/README.md

-# capitalize-words-pipe
-Angular pipe to capitalize each word of a string.
+# ucwords Angular pipe to capitalize each word of a string.
 Similarly to ucwords.